 Cabernet Sauvignon: profile and serious origins

 Cabernet Sauvignon is a thick-skinned, late-ripening, structurally tannic red grape with a long history in Bordeaux and a robust modern presence across Napa, Tuscany, the Margaret River, and Coonawarra.
-The grape's tannin structure and acidity give it the longest reliable ageing potential of the major red varietals — Bordeaux Left Bank First Growths from strong vintages comfortably age 30–50 years; Napa cult Cabernet (Screaming Eagle, Harlan, Scarecrow, Schrader) ages 15–30 years from named vintages.
+The grape's tannin structure and acidity give it the longest reliable ageing potential of the major red varietals.

 The aromatic character anchors on black fruit (blackcurrant, cassis), savoury notes (graphite, cedar, pencil shavings), and the herbal character that defines the grape across regions.
-Bordeaux Left Bank wines are typically Cabernet Sauvignon-dominant blends with Merlot, Cabernet Franc, Petit Verdot.
+Bordeaux Left Bank wines are typically Cabernet Sauvignon-dominant blends with Merlot, Cabernet Franc, and Petit Verdot.
 Napa cult Cabernet is typically 90%+ Cabernet Sauvignon, sometimes 100%.
-Tuscan Super Tuscans (Sassicaia, Tignanello-Solaia in their Cabernet expressions) typically run Cabernet-led blends.

 Chardonnay: profile and serious origins

 Chardonnay is a thinner-skinned, more aromatically delicate, and structurally lifted white grape that expresses terroir more transparently than nearly any other major variety.
-Burgundy is the spiritual home — the Côte de Beaune grand crus (Le Montrachet, Chevalier-Montrachet, Bâtard-Montrachet, Corton-Charlemagne) and the great premier crus (Meursault, Puligny-Montrachet, Chassagne-Montrachet) anchor the world's most-coveted white wines.
+Burgundy is the spiritual home: the Côte de Beaune grand crus (Le Montrachet, Chevalier-Montrachet, Bâtard-Montrachet, Corton-Charlemagne) and the great premier crus (Meursault, Puligny-Montrachet, Chassagne-Montrachet) anchor the world's most-coveted white wines.

-Outside Burgundy, Chardonnay anchors Champagne (the blanc de blancs from grand cru villages — Le Mesnil-sur-Oger, Cramant, Avize), the great Napa and Sonoma whites (Kistler, Aubert, Marcassin, Peter Michael), the Margaret River and Yarra Valley whites (Leeuwin Estate, Giaconda, Bass Phillip), and the better Chablis (Raveneau, Dauvissat, William Fèvre).
-The grape ages 15–35 years from the named producers in strong vintages — meaningfully longer than the conventional wisdom about white wine suggests.
+Outside Burgundy, Chardonnay anchors Champagne (the blanc de blancs from grand cru villages including Le Mesnil-sur-Oger, Cramant, Avize), the great Napa and Sonoma whites (Kistler, Aubert, Marcassin, Peter Michael), the Margaret River and Yarra Valley whites (Leeuwin Estate, Giaconda, Bass Phillip), and the better Chablis (Raveneau, Dauvissat, William Fèvre).

 Drink windows and ageing structure

 Chardonnay's structural ageing comes primarily from acidity and (in the Burgundy grand cru tradition) from the integration of new oak across long ageing.
-The great Burgundy whites need 15–25 years to show their full mature complexity — Coche-Dury Corton-Charlemagne from a strong vintage hits its peak at 20–30 years.
-Mosel Riesling can age 50 years; Chenin Blanc Moelleux from Loire producers similar; Sauternes longer still — but Chardonnay specifically reaches peak in the 15–30-year window from named Burgundy producers.
+The great Burgundy whites need 15 to 25 years to show their full mature complexity.
+Coche-Dury Corton-Charlemagne from a strong vintage hits its peak at 20 to 30 years.

 Pricing and secondary market

 Cabernet Sauvignon-driven serious cellars span a wide price range.
-Bordeaux Left Bank First Growths trade $400–$700 en primeur for current vintages; mature library releases clear $1,500–$5,000+ for the great vintages.
-The Super-Seconds run $100–$400 for current vintages.
-Napa cult Cabernet (Screaming Eagle, Harlan, Scarecrow) trades $1,500–$5,000+ for current-release allocations; Screaming Eagle library releases routinely clear five figures at major auctions.
+Bordeaux Left Bank First Growths trade $400 to $700 en primeur for current vintages, with mature library releases clearing $1,500 to $5,000+ for the great vintages.
+The Super-Seconds run $100 to $400 for current vintages.

 Chardonnay-driven serious cellars also span a wide price range.
-Burgundy grand cru Chardonnay from named producers (Coche-Dury, Domaine Leflaive, Domaine de la Romanée-Conti's Montrachet) trades $5,000–$30,000+ at auction for mature library releases.
-Premier crus from these producers run $500–$3,000 for current vintages.
-Chablis from Raveneau and Dauvissat trades meaningfully more accessibly — $80–$300 for current vintages, with the older library releases clearing higher.
-Champagne blanc de blancs from named houses (Salon, Krug Clos du Mesnil, Dom Pérignon P2) trade $500–$3,000+ for the named bottlings.
+Burgundy grand cru Chardonnay from named producers (Coche-Dury, Domaine Leflaive, Domaine de la Romanée-Conti's Montrachet) trades $5,000 to $30,000+ at auction for mature library releases.
+Premier crus from these producers run $500 to $3,000 for current vintages.

 The secondary market for both grapes is well-documented through Liv-ex, Christie's, Sotheby's wine sales, and the major regional auction houses.
-Bordeaux First Growths have the deepest liquidity globally; Burgundy grand cru Chardonnay has had the more dramatic recent secondary-market trajectory, with the Coche-Dury and Leflaive boom of the past decade becoming one of the standout stories in fine wine.
+Bordeaux First Growths have the deepest liquidity globally, while Burgundy grand cru Chardonnay has had the more dramatic recent secondary-market trajectory, with the Coche-Dury and Leflaive boom of the past decade becoming one of the standout stories in fine wine.

 Where each belongs in the cellar